-AP Studio Art 3-D (1 credit)
+AP Studio Art 3-D MHS Code: FASA3AS

-MHS Code: FASA3AS TN Code: G05H29 • Prerequisite: Art 1 and 1 additional Art elective
+Prerequisite: Art 1 and 1 additional Art elective •

-Grades: 11-12 1 EPSO
+- Grades: 11-12 - 1 EPSO

 This course is designed to allow students to create a collection of works that show an investigation of the three aspects of the AP Portfolio.
 Students will exhibit a mastery of concepts, techniques, and ideas used to develop their portfolio.
 The three sections of the portfolio are Concentration, Breadth and Quality.
-In the first week of the course, all three sections are described and discussed for clarification.
+In the first week of the course, all three sections are

+1 industry certification available: Adobe Certified Associate: Illustrator ٠ described and discussed for clarification.
 Sketch assignments are given throughout each grading period that may be used as ideas for the breadth section of the portfolio.
 Students will begin to develop a theme for the concentration section by the end of the first grading period.
 Students are expected to submit their portfolio to College Board for AP course evaluation.